StefFrustagli/sfrustagli-freelance-journalist/README.md

 ### Languages
 - Programming languages used in this project are **HTML5** and **CSS3**.
 ### Frameworks, Programs & Libraries
+-   [GitHub Pages:](https://pages.github.com/) is where the site is hosted.
 -   [Git:](https://git-scm.com/) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
 -   [GitHub:](https://github.com/) was used as the repository for the project after being pushed from Git.
+-   [Codeanywhere](https://codeanywhere.com/) was used as online IDE.
 -   [Figma:](https://www.figma.com/) was used to create wireframes during the design process.
 -   [Google Fonts:](https://fonts.google.com/) was used to import fonts into the style.css.
 -   [Font Awesome:](https://fontawesome.com/) was used to add icons in the footer.